mmcgahan/graft-test/README.md

 in development is provided by the Webpack dev server, which is run from its Node API in `webpack/webpackDevServer.js`.

+`stats.json` files are output along with the bundles and can be analyzed with various tools.
+Summary of webpack build analyzers - https://survivejs.com/webpack/optimizing/analyzing-build-statistics/

 ## Code style

 We use a combination of [Prettier](https://github.com/prettier/prettier) and